blendaguedes-zz/blendaguedes/README.md

 I’m a graduate student in Applied Computing and an **Astronomy** lover.
 My current research combines **Machine Learning** and **Gravitational Waves** simulation.
 I'm also working as Educational Consultant.

-I have the goal to explorer 🔭 and create 💻 Data Science Projects.
+In addition have the goal to explorer 🔭 and create 💻 Data Science Projects.

 Here you will find projects that are related to astronomy and a lot of Python 🐍.